(These are excerpts from my book "Intelligence is not Artificial")

 Expert systems were the descendants of the "logical" school that looked for the exact solution to a problem.
 Neural nets were initially viewed as equivalent logical systems, but actually represented the other kind of thinking, probabilistic thinking, in which we content ourselves with plausible solutions, not necessarily exact ones.
 That is the case of speech and vision, and of pattern recognition in general.

-In 1969 Marvin Minsky and Samuel Papert of MIT published a devastating critique of neural networks (titled "Perceptrons") that virtually killed the discipline.
+In 1965 Marvin Minsky and Samuel Papert of MIT began a vicious campaign against research in neural networks by circulating a technical manuscript that was eventually published as a book titled "Perceptrons" (1969), even though it was mostly about Adaline.
+It contained a devastating critique of neural networks that virtually killed the discipline.

 This came a decade after a review by Noam Chomsky of a book by Burrhus Skinner had turned the tide in psychology, ending the domination of behaviorism and resurrecting cognitivism, and Noam Chomsky's campaign against behaviorism culminated in an article in the New York Review of Books of December 1971.
 Most A.I. scientists favored the "cognitive" approach simply for computational reasons, but those computer scientists felt somewhat reassured by the events in psychology that their